Author: Vanessa Ngan, Staff Writer, 2004.

 |III||25-35 mmHg||Severe varicose veins, chronic venous insufficiency (gross swelling), ulcers, prevention of ulcer recurrence|

 Measurements of the lower leg need to be taken to ensure the stocking fits properly.
-A correctly fitted stocking will produce an effective graduation in pressure and be comfortable to wear.
+A correctly fitted stocking will produce effective graduation in pressure and be comfortable to wear.
 A poorly fitted stocking may cause discomfort, trauma and more harm than good.
-In most cases stockings are worn up to just below the knee, although thigh length stocking are available if there is swelling above or below the knee or where there is joint deformity.
+In most cases, stockings are worn up to just below the knee, although thigh length stocking is available if there is swelling above or below the knee or where there is a joint deformity.

 Compression hosiery is made from a number of different fibres including nylon, cotton yarn and elastane.
-Off-the-shelf stockings include circular knit stockings and flat-bed knit stockings.
-Flat-bed knit stockings are more flexible than circular knit stockings, making them easier to get on and off.
+Off-the-shelf stockings include circularly knit stockings and flat-bed knit stockings.
+Flat-bed knit stockings are more flexible than circularly knit stockings, making them easier to get on and off.
 Net stockings and one-way stretch stockings are available as made-to-measure items.